kyma-project/eventing-manager/docs/user/README.md

 ## Architecture

-The Eventing module uses an [operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/)-based architecture to manage the components that process and deliver events within your cluster.
+The Eventing module uses a [Kubernetes operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/)-based architecture to manage the components that process and deliver events within your cluster.
 It consists of a control plane and a data plane.

 - Control Plane: The Eventing Manager watches for Subscription custom resources and configures the eventing infrastructure.
 - Data Plane: The Eventing Publisher Proxy receives events, and the configured backend (NATS or SAP Event Mesh) delivers them.